 The Secret Sauce to a Superior Customer Experience

-For example, just recently I was going from Minneapolis to NYC.
-The jet was late, and the attendants crabby.
+For example, recently I was going from Minneapolis to NYC.
+The plane was late, and the attendants crabby.
 When I got to my hotel, the clerk seemed annoyed with me.
 He acted more tired than I was.
 Chalk one up for mediocre service.
-Maybe you take the corporate jet and this isn’t a concern.
-But I am sure that you buy “stuff” with your money at a variety of places, and it doesn’t take long to experience service breakdowns, does it?
+Maybe you take the corporate jet, and this is not a concern.
+But I am sure that you buy “stuff” with your money at a variety of places, and it does not take long to experience service breakdowns, does it?

 Quickly customers everywhere encounter the following:

-- websites that are unresponsive or marketing products that are unavailable
+- Websites that are unresponsive or marketed products that are unavailable.

 A Superior Customer Experience Pays